Arete Fellowship (Hilary 2026)

 The fellowship runs for 6 weeks.
 To take part, you should be

-• Willing to spend 2-3 hours each week preparing for the meeting
+• Willing to spend 30 mins/ week preparing

 • Excited about making a positive impact